June-Skeeter/GEOS270_Syllabus/docs/Overview.md

 ## Lecture Content

 Lecture content will consist of synchronous lectures, asynchronous video content, & course readings where applicable (there is no textbook, I'll provide .pdf files of any readings).
 For now, lectures will be streamed [on Zoom](https://ubc.zoom.us/j/68315782631?pwd=RFh0QmR1SzJ3cjhwYmlYSkZNbkcydz09).
-When (if?) in person lectures start back up, they will be in room 200 of the Geography Building.
+When in person lectures start back up, they will be in room 200 of the Geography Building.
 * The scheduled lecture times are Tuesdays and Thursdays 17:00 - 18:00
 * Synchronous lectures will cover the module content in depth and serve as your chance to ask questions and engage in discussion about the material.
-  * When (if?) in person lectures start back up, they will be streamed and recorded for students who can not attend in person.
+  * When in person lectures start back up, they will be streamed and recorded for students who can not attend in person.

 ## Lab Applications